bdsp-core/bdsp-core.github.io/_pages/quotes.md

 >
 > **-- _Anthony Ansolen, Higher Education in Hell (January 25, 2017)_**

+> In my long experience I have learned what are the five most important characteristics of a good colleague, and I shall tell you them.
+1. He or she must tell you when you're wrong.
+When you've risen above the associate professor level most people are convinced that you think yourself infallible period of course they're right, but it's annoying that they tell everybody else when you're wrong and won't tell you….
+2. The ideal colleague must tell you you're wrong without actually stopping you doing the experiment you're just planning.
+With some colleagues things stopped dead when the idea is killed; With others the argument and discussion is such fun that the experiment gets forgotten….
+3. The ideal colleague must constantly convert a theoretical argument into an experimental prediction: ‘You say X is so, therefore Y should happen.’
+This is the most basic step in all of science, but it's a rare ability to constantly make that step; most of us either waste our time basking in the brilliant sunshine of theory, or just love fiddling with the equipment.
+Come to think of it there's a third category: those who spend all their time writing grant applications.
+4. The ideal colleague must have read all the literature you cannot be bothered to read, must understand the historical development of the subject accurately and dispassionately, and whenever necessary must exaggerate the importance of your own role in it.
+5. Any colleague of any sort has to tidy up the lab after you've made a mess of it.
+>
+> **-- _Horace Barlow, preface of Vision: Coding and Efficiency.
+(1990)_**

 >.
 And further, by these, my son, be admonished: of making many books there is no end; and much astudy is a weariness of the flesh.
 >.
 > **--_Ecclesiastes 12:12_**